 DIRECTORS

 Matthew Powers is a Professor in the Department of Communication and Co-Director of the Center for Journalism, Media and Democracy.
 His research explores transformations in media careers, usually from a comparative perspective, and their societal implications.
-His most recent book, co-authored with Sandra Vera-Zambrano, is The Journalist’s Predicament: Difficult Choices in a Declining Profession.
-Based on a decade of research in France and the United States, it asks why anyone would still be a journalist, given the low wages, uncertain work prospects and diminished prestige.
-Currently, he is involved with CJMD colleagues in an analysis of statehouse reporting in the United States.
+He is the author of The Journalist’s Predicament: Difficult Choices in a Declining Profession (with Sandra Vera-Zambrano) and NGOs as Newsmakers: The Changing Landscape of International News.

 At the University of Washington, Powers teaches undergraduate courses in ethics and comparative media.
 At the graduate level, he teaches courses and advises students in qualitative and comparative research methods, and the sociology of journalism and cultural production.
 He received his Ph.D. in Media, Culture and Communication from New York University.
 Before entering the academy, he worked as a journalist at the Burlington Free Press in Vermont.

-Before joining the Department of Communication faculty at the University of Washington, Russell was Director of Graduate Studies for the Department of Media, Film, and Journalism Studies and associate professor with a joint appointment in Media, Film, and Journalism and Emergent Digital Practices at the University of Denver.
-Before that, she was an assistant professor in the Department of Global Communication at the American University of Paris.
-She has also held fellowships with the Annenberg Center at University of Southern California and the Department of Media and Communication at the London School of Economics.
+Before joining the Department of Communication faculty at the University of Washington, Russell was an associate professor of Emergent Digital Practices at the University of Denver and an assistant professor in the Department of Global Communication at the American University of Paris.
+She has held fellowships and visiting appointments with the Annenberg Center at the University of Southern California; Microsoft Research, Cambridge; The Department of Media and Communication at the London School of Economics; Weizenbaum Institute for the Networked Society, Berlin; Japan Society for the Promotion of Science, Waseda University, Tokyo; and the Helsinki Inequality Initiative, University of Helsinki.

 SENIOR RESEARCH FELLOWS